QUICK ANSWER

 What paperwork does a Florida real estate agent first deal require?

-Before work: listing agreement or buyer broker agreement, agency disclosure, property disclosure.
-At contract: Florida AS IS Residential Contract, lead-based paint disclosure (pre-1978 homes), HOA/condo disclosure (if applicable), financing addenda.
-Before closing: Closing Disclosure (if financed), title commitment, estoppel letter (if HOA), evidence of homeowner's insurance.
-At closing: deed, seller and buyer closing statements, mortgage documents (if financed), Form 1099-S.
+Before work: listing agreement or buyer agreement, brokerage relationship disclosure when applicable, and property disclosure.
+At contract: Florida AS IS Residential Contract or another broker-approved contract form, lead-based paint disclosure for pre-1978 homes, HOA or condo disclosure when applicable, and financing addenda.
+Before closing: Closing Disclosure if financed, title commitment, estoppel letter if HOA or condo, and evidence of homeowner's insurance.
+At closing: deed, seller and buyer closing statements, mortgage documents if financed, and Form 1099-S when applicable.

 How much will I make on my first real estate sale in Florida?